 The inner voices faded as, deprived of its ruling core, the last of the Totality began to collapse.
 I quickly suggested that someone call the Constabulary.

 How many of us had there been?
 More than a dozen perhaps.
-And now: blessed mental silence.
+I basked in blessed mental silence.

-I turned to pale Markus with a little test.
+I turned to pale Markus with a little test in mind.
 Pointing at the pyramid, “His fuse went out,” I said in Arabic.

 He looked puzzled.
 “I don’t understand what you said.”